Charity Film Festival

 Best Campaign Film

-Recognising films made in genuine partnership with the people at the heart of the story, where those with lived experience had real agency in shaping the narrative, not just appearing in it.
+For films made with the people at the heart of the story, not just about them.
+If those with lived experience helped shape the film itself, this category is for you.

 Upcoming Creative

-An individual award for an emerging talent, whether they work in charity communications or filmmaking.
-Someone whose work shows real promise and deserves to be celebrated.
+An individual award for an emerging talent in charity communications or filmmaking — someone whose work shows real promise and deserves a spotlight.

 Best Animated Film